davislaroque/GameLine-AI/README.md

 -Translate raw data into actionable insights, the same way sportsbooks must constantly monitor competitors and adjust pricing.

-In short, this project demonstrates end-to-end skills in data engineering, sports analytics, and applied problem solving — the very skills that power real-world sportsbook operations at companies like DraftKings.
+In short, this project demonstrates end-to-end skills in data engineering, sports analytics, and applied problem solving — the very skills that power real-world sportsbook operations.